nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 Testing
 =======

-After building the sample and programming it to your development kit, test it by performing the following steps:
+After building the sample and programming it to your development kit, complete the following steps to test it:

-1. Connect the development kit's SEGGER J-Link USB port to the PC USB port with an USB cable.
+1. Connect the development kit's SEGGER J-Link USB port to the PC USB port with a USB cable.
 #.
 Get the kit's serial port name (for example, :file:`/dev/ttyACM0`).
 #.
 Run and configure wpantund and wpanctl as described in :ref:`ug_thread_tools_wpantund_configuring`.
 #.
 In the wpanctl shell, run the following command to check the kit state: